Lorin Morgan-Richards

-Lorin Morgan-Richards (born February 16, 1975) is an American author, illustrator, and songwriter, primarily known for his young adult fiction and Weird West series The Goodbye Family.
+Lorin Morgan-Richards (born February 16, 1975) is an American author, illustrator, and songwriter, primarily known for his young adult fiction and Gothic Western comedy series The Goodbye Family.

-In the past, Richards served as the publisher of Celtic Family Magazine, and was the founder of the Los Angeles St. David's Day Festival, one of the largest Welsh festivals of its kind in the United States.
+In the past, Morgan-Richards served as the publisher of Celtic Family Magazine, and was the founder of the Los Angeles St. David's Day Festival, one of the largest Welsh festivals of its kind in the United States.

 Morgan-Richards was born in Beebetown, Ohio, and is of Swiss (Amish) and Welsh descent.

 Early years

-Richards was raised in an old converted one-room schoolhouse in Beebetown, Ohio, that had a well for water.
+Morgan-Richards was raised in an old converted one-room schoolhouse in Beebetown, Ohio, that had a well for water.
 His mother (a student of fine art) taught him the basics of drawing and music composition on the family pump organ.
-Richards also credited his imagination on the plentiful books his family owned, creative isolation, and the sheer number of animals they took care of, many of which he incorporated into his early drawings and writings.
+He also credited his imagination on the plentiful books his family owned, creative isolation, and the sheer number of animals they took care of, many of which he incorporated into his early drawings and writings.

-Richards interest in Native American and American Western history began in childhood.
+Morgan-Richards interest in Native American and American Western history began in childhood.
 "I remember my first book as a child was The Indians Knew by Tillie S. Pine, an early reader from 1965 explaining the cultural ways and historical resourcefulness of Native Americans and how they are applied in the sciences today."

-When Richards entered second grade, he was diagnosed with a form of dyslexia that required tutoring through the ninth grade.
+When Morgan-Richards entered second grade, he was diagnosed with a form of dyslexia that required tutoring through the ninth grade.
 By his early teens, he was reading and became inspired by Edward Lear, L. Frank Baum, Roald Dahl, and Lewis Carroll; helping him overcome his reading disability.

-In 1990, at the age of 15, Richards wrote and produced his first film entitled The Cowboy Movie.
+In 1990, at the age of 15, Morgan-Richards wrote and produced his first film entitled The Cowboy Movie.